Naf256/psychology/child psychology-2103/theories of child development/erikson-personality-development.md

 world.

-8. Integrity vs. Despair The final psychosocial stage occurs during old age and is focused on reflecting back on life.2﻿ At this point in development, people look back on the events of their lives and determine if they are happy with the life that they lived or if they regret the things they did or didn't do.
+8. Integrity vs. Despair The final psychosocial stage occurs during old age and is focused on reflecting back on life.
+At this point in development, people look back on the events of their lives and determine if they are happy with the life that they lived or if they regret the things they did or didn't do.